-June 1, 2017, marks the 20th anniversary of Roswell Park’s Breast Resource Center (now the Breast & GYN Resource Center), which offers individual support; information; a lending library; free wigs, hats and scarves for patients with treatment-related hair loss; skin care classes for chemotherapy patients; and other services.
+June 1, 2017, marks the 20th anniversary of Roswell Park’s Breast Resource Center (now The 11 Day Power Play Cancer Resource Center), which offers individual support; information; a lending library; free wigs, hats and scarves for patients with treatment-related hair loss; skin care classes for chemotherapy patients; and other services.

 Doreen Mortimer and Bunkie Hawk were diagnosed with breast cancer at the same time in 1992.
 Longtime friends, they were in the same hospital room, recovering from surgery, when the idea that they were “bosom buddies” came about.

 Together they went on to organize The Bosom Buddies of East Aurora, a support group for other breast cancer survivors.
 With the encouragement and assistance of Stephen B. Edge, MD, FACS, FASCO, former chief of the Roswell Park Breast Service and now Vice President of Healthcare Outcomes and Policy, the group raised funds to help Dr. Edge establish the Western New York Breast Resource Center at Roswell Park, which opened in 1997.

 The enormous success of their signature fundraising event, the annual Bosom Buddies Walk, took Dr. Edge by surprise.
 “We thought it'd be a flash in the pan,” he says.
 “We thought they'd raise a couple of thousand; they raised $10,000 the first year, and it quickly grew way beyond that to allow us to found the Resource Center.
 What a wonderful event!
 I still remember pushing my three-year-old daughter around in a stroller at the first Bosom Buddies walk.”